Are you looking to increase employee productivity at your FEC?

 As the owner or operator of a family entertainment center, fostering great communication with your employees is critical.

-If task requests aren't clearly communicated to them, it can create confusion as to what needs to be done, and how the task should be completed.
-This may cause them to feel overwhelmed, and increase the time it takes to complete what’s asked of them.
+If task requests aren't clearly communicated, there may be confusion about what needs to be done and how the task should be completed.
+This may cause your employees to feel overwhelmed and can increase the time it takes to complete what’s asked of them.

 According to Forbes, a “positive workplace culture improves teamwork, raises the morale, increases productivity and efficiency, and enhances retention of the workforce.
 Job satisfaction, collaboration, and work performance are all enhanced.”

 In fact, a Forbes study “using data over a ten-year period of employee engagement surveys and company results showed organizations that possessed an engaged culture” had 15% greater employee productivity.

 Here are a few ways you can foster a positive work environment to drive employee productivity:

 - Create a Business Mission Statement and Core Values